Terms and Source Notes for Size of Business Report

 Source of Data

-The information shown in this report is derived from data submitted for the third calendar quarter of the year by insured employers on Contribution Returns and on Employment and Payroll Distribution Schedules.
+The information shown in this report is derived from data submitted by UI-insured employers on Tax Returns and Multiple Worksite Reports.

-- Employers who reported no payroll during the third calendar quarter are excluded from this report.
+- Employers who reported no payroll during the calendar quarter are excluded from this report.

 - Detail may not add to total due to independent rounding.